renterial2/html_css_bootcamp/README.md

 ## DC Blog

 This design is the easiest of the three.
 Pay attention to the colors on the page (background color, text color, button color, etc), and make sure to use the color-picking tool we installed on Saturday.
+Notice that there are two different fonts on the page.

 BONUS: Try to see if you can get the header to be fixed to the top of the screen.